Skip to content

 Tip

-Due to Restore is not working when 2 full backups are present, you may consider setting CLEAN_UP_VARIABLE="1" (i.e. keeping only 1 full backup and its increments).
+As restore does not function properly when two full backups are present, you may want to set CLEAN_UP_VARIABLE="1" (i.e., retaining only one full backup and its increments).

-If unsure, please contact IP Fabric Support for assistance.
+If you are unsure, please contact IP Fabric Support for assistance.

 Examples

-First full backup’s files (depending on the backup’s size, you may have vol1, vol2volX instead of just vol1):
+The first full backup’s files (depending on its size, you may have vol1, vol2, …, volX instead of just vol1):

 -rw-r--r-- 1 root root 54M Sep 27 11:14 ipfabric-94c370c9-duplicity-full.20230927T111440Z.vol1.difftar.gpg